Dedicated to democratic climate-action mobilisation and the Mahurangi

-Aside from visions of a coastal trail of national importance, the intrinsic power of the Mahurangi Coastal Trail concept is that not only does it link 1000 hectares of regional parkland, it is the only way those 1000 hectares of regional parkland can be linked, for terrestrial park visitors—kayak users, by definition, already enjoy such linkages.
+Aside from the potential to catalyse a coastal trail of national importance, the intrinsic power of the Mahurangi Coastal Trail concept is that not only does it link 900 hectares of regional parkland, it is the only way those 900 hectares of regional parkland can be linked, for terrestrial park visitors—kayak users, by definition, already enjoy such linkages.
 By road from Sullivans Bay to Martins Bay, for example, is a tortuous and often-congested 32 kilometres.
 By the ferry proposed, to Lagoon Bay, it is little more than a nautical mile1.27 nautical miles, or 2.35 kilometres.
-A coastal trail that cannot be dogged by a parallel road presents an exquisite incentive for active recreation.
-The sense of achievement of attaining a destination, where the reward for effort cannot be diminished by vehicles pulling up at the same spot is immense, and the public health benefit, for example, realistically quantifiable.
+A coastal trail in no danger of being dogged by a parallel road presents an exquisite incentive for active recreation.
+The sense of achievement of attaining a destination, where the reward for effort cannot be diminished by vehicles pulling up at the same spot, is immense, and the public health benefit, for example, realistically quantifiable.

 In 2015, after collaborating on the planned coastal trail for four years, Mahurangi Action and Friends of Regional Parks resolved to establish the Mahurangi Coastal Trail Trust.